oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Wait for the participant confirmation and set the speaker off afterward.
 - [ ] Launch the `AAhead_scout_64ch-head-coil` protocol by pressing *Continue* :fontawesome-solid-play:{ .redcolor }.

+**Once the localizer is concluded:**

-- [ ] Once the localizer is concluded, you can drag and drop the image stack icon (something like 🗇, with an object on the top stack) onto the image viewer.
+- [ ] Drag and drop the image stack icon (something like 🗇, with an object on the top stack) onto the image viewer.
     That will open the localizer on the viewer.

     ![drag_t1w.jpg](../assets/images/drag_t1w.jpg)